ZimmermanLab/SF-metrosideros-endophytes/eg_thesis.md

 We extracted DNA from the fungal cells using a bead-beater and the Extract ‘n Amp DNA extraction kit.
 First, we added fungal tissue to sterile tubes filled with small beads, then added 100 μL Extract 'n' Amp DNA extraction solution.
 Next, we put the tubes in the bead-beater for one minute, which vigorously shook the tubes so that the zirconium oxide beads inside could physically ground up the fungal tissue.
 This step is necessary in fungal DNA extractions because fungi have cell walls, which are difficult for extraction solution to break up without this physical grinding step.
 Next, the samples were placed on heat blocks at 95°C for 10 minutes.
 After the heating step, we added a dilution buffer to each tube and stored them in a refrigerator to prevent degradation until PCR.

 We performed PCR on the ITS region, a commonly-accepted fungal barcode gene, using the ITS1F forward primer and ITS4 reverse primer.
-We used 1 μL of template DNA from the extraction, and the following master master mix recipie (per reaction):

--   10 μL Extract ‘n Amp Taq polymerase
--   6.4 μL PCR-grade water
--   1 μL bovine serum albumin
--   0.8 μL ITS1F forward primer
--   0.8 μL ITS4 reverse primer

-For the PCR reaction, we used a BioRAD T100 thermal cycler with the following 35-repeat heat cycle:

-1. 95°C for 3 minutes
-2. 95°C for 30 seconds
-3. 54°C for 30 seconds
-4. 72°C for 30 seconds
-5.  repeat from step 2.
-34 times
-6. 72°C for 10 minutes
-7. 4°C infinite hold

-To ensure that the fungal DNA successfully amplified, and that the master mix was not contaminated, we ran 5 μL of each sample on a 10% agarose gel with 1X Tris-acetate-EDTA (TEA) buffer and SYBR Safe, which ran at 120 volts for 20 minutes.
-Successful PCR samples with clean negative controls were kept at 4°C until sequencing preparation, when they were then cleaned with 1 μL Shrimp Alkaline Phopsphatase Exonuclease (ExoSap) per sample.
-To clean the samples, we used the following cycle on the same BioRAD T100 thermal cycler:
+For each PCR reaction, we used 1 μL of template DNA, 10 μL Extract ‘n Amp Taq polymerase, 6.4 μL PCR-grade water, 1 μL bovine serum albumin, 0.8 μL ITS1F forward primer, and 0.8 μL ITS4 reverse primer.
+For the PCR reaction, we used a BioRAD T100 thermal cycler with the following 35-repeat heat cycle: 95°C for 3 minutes, 95°C for 30 seconds, 54°C for 30 seconds, 72°C for 30 seconds, repeat steps 2-4 34 times, 72°C for 10 minutes, and then infinite hold at 4°C. To ensure that the fungal DNA successfully amplified, and that the master mix was not contaminated, we ran 5 μL of each sample on a 10% agarose gel with 1X Tris-acetate-EDTA (TEA) buffer and SYBR Safe, which ran at 120 volts for 20 minutes.
+Successful PCR samples with clean negative controls were kept at 4°C until sequencing preparation.

-1. 37°C for 15 minutes
-2. 80°C for 15 minutes
-3. 4°C infinite hold

-After cleaning, samples were kept at 4°C until they were ready to be sent for sequencing.
+To prepare successful samples for sequencin, they were first cleaned with 1 μL Shrimp Alkaline Phopsphatase Exonuclease (ExoSap) per sample.
+To clean the samples, we used the following cycle on the same BioRAD T100 thermal cycler: 37°C for 15 minutes, 80°C for 15 minutes, then infinite hold at 4°C. After cleaning, samples were kept at 4°C until they were ready to be sent for sequencing.
 Directly before being sent for sequencing, cleaned samples that showed bright bands on their gels were diluted with an additional 15 μL PCR water before sequencing, although a small number of samples that had faint bands on the gels were not diluted this way.
 Cleaned samples were sent to MCLabs for Sanger sequencing.

 Computational Methods
 ---------------------